 Results:

 Takeaways: Tripling rates was easily one of the scariest choices I’ve made as a business owner.
 Why did we do it?
 It started with our PM having the idea to track how many hours each team member spent on a task, not to micromanage but to see what our margins were by service.
-Turns out, numbers can hurt, but they don’t lie.
+Turns out, numbers don’t lie… and they can hurt.

 Looking at the stats, we quickly realized that we were still wildly undercharging for monthly content creation.
 Naturally, the decision to increase our rates was met with resistance (who wants to pay more?) but it was the best choice for us.
 We lost clients, yes, but the ones who stayed get more of our talent, strategy, and efforts.
 Plus, we finally feel fairly compensated for our work, which is way more sustainable.